 Dongles can be network locked just like mobile phones and won’t necessarily accept any SIM.
 You can purchase an unlocked dongle, and sometimes unlock them yourself.
-Laptops and tablets are rarely network locked, but you should double check before committing to another contract.
+Laptops and tablets are rarely network locked, but you should double check before committing.

 Choosing a SIM-only deal

 PAYG mobile broadband has the obvious advantage of not forcing you into any kind of commitment with the network - if you don’t want to use it just don’t buy a top-up.
 This makes it best infrequent or light use, and provides much greater control over the financial side of things.